 “Wreck in sight.”
 Each word took effort as she forced dense air in and out of her lungs.

 “Good.
-My circuit complete,” Nic’s voice squeaked from the helium/oxygen mix he breathed.
+Circuit complete.”
+Nic’s voice squeaked from the helium in the trimix he breathed.
 “Aircraft is in one piece.”

 “Cockpit windows intact?” she asked.
 That’s one way the pilot might have escaped after ditching.

 “Opaque, but in one piece.”

 An irritatingly long second or more passed until her voice-activated transceiver cycled and she could answer.
 “No egress then.”

 If the survivors got out, it had to have been through the cargo door near the tail.

 The voice of their seasoned leader, Uncle Phil, aboard the dive boat, came through with a crisp edge.
 “Deco time, Nic.”
 Phil set the rules and the down times.
 On his watch, you stuck to the schedule.
 Nic had burned his bottom time.
 For those precious minutes, he earned at least three decompression stops at shallower depths.

 Val imagined her cousin Nic genuflecting somewhere off in the inky shadows.
 This amusing thought eased some of the heavy mood that had hung over this excursion since they’d first arrived on site.
 This was the crew’s first time down since her father’s diving accident.